EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 \subsubsection{Coarse-scale vs. local-scale variance}

 We aim to decompose the internal variability of \ourmethod's full GCM-RCM path into the variability on coarse and local scales.
-For this, we split the variance of \ourmethod, $\var^\iota(Y|X)$, into contributions from (i) variance of the \textit{coarse model}, $\var^\iota(Z|X)$, which we call coarse-scale variability, and (ii) variance of the \textit{super-resolution model}, $\var^\iota(Y|Z)$, which we call local-scale variability (see Sec.~\ref{sec:setup:2step-marginal}).
+Consider an input $X$ from one of the GCMs.
+Recall that $Z$ denotes the coarsened RCM data.
+For the input $X$, we split the variance of \ourmethod, $\var^\iota(Y|X)$, into contributions from (i) variance of the \textit{coarse model}, $\var^\iota(Z|X)$, which we call coarse-scale variability, and (ii) variance of the \textit{super-resolution model}, $\var^\iota(Y|Z)$, which we call local-scale variability (see Sec.~\ref{sec:setup:2step-marginal}).
 As $Z$ and $Y$ have different dimensions and physical meanings, $\var^\iota(Z|X)$ and $\var^\iota(Y|Z)$ are not directly comparable.
 Instead, we can formally decompose the conditional variance $\var^\iota(Y|X)$ as follows:

 where the first term is the variance of $Y|Z$, averaged over all possible $Z$ (conditional on $X$).
 The second term describes the variance of the conditional mean $E^\iota[Y|Z]$, again for different possible $Z$.
 This is conceptually very similar to $\var^\iota(Z|X)$, except it is ``evaluated in $Y$''.
 A proof is given in App.~\ref{sec:appendix:var-coarse-super}.
 This decomposition holds separately in each grid point and for each variable.
-We average each of the terms over all grid points as well as over all $X$ in the test set.
+We average each of the terms over all grid points as well as over all $X$ in the test set (i.e. over all days, but also over all GCM runs in our dataset).

 We calculate the quantities above as follows: for a given GCM input $X$, we generate 9 realizations of $Z$ with the \textit{coarse model}.
 For each $Z$, we again generate 9 realizations of $Y$ with the \textit{super-resolution model}, and compute $\var^\iota(Y|Z)$ and $\var^\iota(E^\iota[Y|Z]|X)$ for each grid point.
 Afterwards, we average across $X$, grid points and GCM-RCM pairs.
-To restrict memory usage, the calculation is only done for the first year in the test set.
+To restrict memory usage, the calculation is only done for the first half of the test set.